 Cats are usually fastidious animals.
 They like to keep things clean.
 So when a cat stops using the litter box, it can be a cause of concern for pet parents not only for the sake of their carpets, floors, and furniture, but also for their cats’ health and well being.

 If your cat is peeing in your laundry basket instead of where there supposed to go, your first instinct might be to take it personally.
 “Is my cat mad at me?” you might ask.

 No!
-When a cat urinates in locations other than the litter box, a common misconception is that she is doing it vindictively.
-However, while your cat isn’t doing this out of spite, she may be trying to tell you something.
+When a cat urinates in locations other than the litter box, a common misconception is that they’re doing it vindictively.
+However, while your cat isn’t doing this out of spite, they may be trying to tell you something.

-She could have a medical problem, such as a urinary tract infection or bladder stone.
-Or, there may be something about the litter box she doesn’t like or she may have anxiety problem requiring medical management.
-It is important to address the problem quickly. the longer it goes unmanaged, the more likely it is to become a habit, and the more difficult it can be to correct.
+It’s important to address the problem quickly.
+The longer it goes unmanaged, the more likely it is to become a habit, and the more difficult it can be to correct.